Dan0sz/buy-me-a-beer-widget/README.md

 - Change the value of the Donate-button,
 - Add a Thank you-message.

+Oh, and it sticks to the top of the screen, once the `div` reaches the top of the screen!

 I'm not offering any support on this widget, so all configuration and further customization is up to you.

 Enjoy!